Legal bases for working with personal data

 Public interest

-Public interest is sometimes used in research when the research is shown to clearly benefit the public good or fulfills a public task.
+Public interest can be used to perform scientific research when the research is shown to clearly benefit the public good or when it fulfills a public task.
 In essence, public interest can be used for research that is conducted by employees of public institutions, when their research interest has been recognised by an official authority.
 For example, conducting research at Dutch universities has been officially recognised in the Higher Education and Scientific Research Act to be a public task.
-Public interest is often used when consent is not a good option.
-For example, it may be impossible or impractical to obtain consent when performing public observations or social media research.
-Or when participants actually do not have a free choice, such as in clinical trials when participants would experience significant disadvantages when not participating.
+Read more on when and how to use public interest. -

-Legitimate interest of the controller
+Legitimate interest of the controller or a third party

-Legal bases not suitable for reseach
+Legal bases generally not suitable for reseach

 -